yusufmalikul/yusufmalikul/README.md

 ### Hi there, I'm Yusuf! 👋

 I love backend stuff.

 I use Go daily.

 I know some Javascript and Python.

+I prefer work for a startup.

+Have been in the field for 5 years.
 <!--
 **yusufmalikul/yusufmalikul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.